-Soprano Lydia Dahling is an emerging singer known for her dynamic and intimate performances and her wide range of vocal colors.
+Soprano Lydia Dahling is known for her dynamic and intimate performances.
 This season she sings Melinda in selections from the Hungarian masterpiece Bánk bán and Proserpina in Caccini's Euridice with The Cantanti Project.
 Last season, she sang Dorinda (Orlando) and the title role of Dido and Aeneas, and joined the Academy of Sacred Drama as Obbedienza in the North American premier of Bassani's 1689 oratorio Giona.

 In the 2015-2016 season, she made her role debut as Pamina in The Magic Flute.
 She also joined The Cantanti Project as Ophelia in excerpts from Hamlet and was a cover study of the title role in their production of Alcina.